MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/service/Site.md

 ---
-title: Site - Common Data Model | Microsoft Docs
+title: Site in service - Common Data Model | Microsoft Docs
 description: Location or branch office where an organization does business.
 An organization can have multiple sites.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Site
+# Site in service

 Location or branch office where an organization does business.
 An organization can have multiple sites.